PickNikRobotics/rviz_visual_tools/README.md

 **Note: a recent change (Sept 28, 2016) requires that all publishing must now be triggered by ``trigger()``**

 C++ API wrapper for displaying shapes and meshes in Rviz via helper functions that publish markers.
 Useful for displaying and debugging data.
-For more advanced robot visualization features, see the [moveit_visual_tools](https://github.com/davetcoleman/moveit_visual_tools) which builds on this class, or [ompl_visual_tools](https://github.com/davetcoleman/ompl_visual_tools/) if you are an OMPL ROS user.
+For more advanced robot visualization features, see the [moveit_visual_tools](https://github.com/davetcoleman/moveit_visual_tools) which builds on this class.

 This package includes:

+ - Rviz Panel GUI to step through your code for debugging and testing
+ - Rviz-based keyboard control for stepping through application
  - Easy to use helper functions for visualizing in Rviz fast
  - Basic geometric markers for Rviz
  - More complex geometric shapes such as coordinate frames, framed boxes, planes, paths, graphs